 Recommended care and cleaning wood floors can vary depending on the type of floor you have and/or the specific manufacturer’s guidelines.
 Sometimes the different construction materials and assembly of various hardwood floors can require different care and cleaning procedures that help to ensure their longevity and look.
-Whether you are considering which type of hardwood flooring to purchase and install or if you simply want to learn to maintain your existing hardwood flooring at the optimum level, using best practices for care and cleaning your hardwood flooring are essential.
+Whether you are considering which type of hardwood flooring to purchase and install or if you simply want to learn to maintain your existing hardwood flooring at the optimum level, using best practices for care and cleaning your hardwood flooring is essential.

 How To Clean Hardwood Floors